-Avoid restrictions or long hose runs along the intake plumbing, from the thru-hull to the feed pump module.
+Avoid restrictions or long runs on the entire inlet side of the plumbing from the thru-hull to the feed pump module.

 Secure the piping away from moving objects such as engine belts and hatches.
 Prevent chafe on the tubing as required.
-After several hours of operation, inspect all piping and hose clamps for leaks.
+Test and inspect all piping and hose clamps after several hours of operation.

-Pipe Fitting Instructions: To seal plastic-to-plastic fittings, wrap 6 to 8 layers of Teflon tape around the threads.
+Pipe Fitting Instructions: To seal plastic-to-plastic fittings, wrap 6 to 8 layers of Teflon tape over their threads.
 Hold the fitting in your left hand and tightly wrap the threads clockwise.
 For smoother assembly, do not tape the first (starting) threads.